-It doesn’t matter if you’re producing an Indy game, a AAA Console title or a TV Animation.
-Voice Acting is a critical audio component that could make or break the whole production.
+It doesn’t matter if you’re producing an Indie game, AAA Console title or TV Animation—the voice acting is a critical audio component that could make or break the immersion.

 Step 1.
 Identify the primary emotion you want to evoke